M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Abstract

 \section{Abstract}

-We show that the zeroth cohomology of Kontsevich's graph complex is isomorphic to the Grothendieck-Teichm\"uller Lie algebra $\grt$.
+We show that the zeroth cohomology of M. Kontsevich's graph complex is isomorphic to the Grothendieck-Teichm\"uller Lie algebra $\grt_1$.
 The map is explicitly described.
 This result has applications to deformation quantization and Duflo theory.
-Also, it allows proving the freeness part of the Deligne-Drinfeld conjecture in some low orders.
-As a side result one obtains that the homotopy deformations of the Gerstenhaber operad are parameterized by $\grt$.
-Finally, our methods give a second proof of a result of H. Furusho, stating that the pentagon equation for $\grt$-elements implies the hexagon equation.
+We also compute the homotopy derivations of the Gerstenhaber operad.
+They are parameterized by $\grt_1$, up to one class (or two, depending on the definitions).
+More generally, the homotopy derivations of the (non-unital) $E_n$ operads may be expressed through the cohomology of a suitable graph complex.
+Our methods also give a second proof of a result of H. Furusho, stating that the pentagon equation for $\grt_1$-elements implies the hexagon equation.